8 interesting facts you didn't know about daffodils

 7. It is bad luck to give someone a single daffodil

-If you or someone you know is soon to be celebrating their 'tin' or 10th wedding anniversary this spring be sure to gift them a bunch of daffodils.
+If you or someone you know is celebrating their 'tin' or 10th wedding anniversary this spring, a bunch of daffodils makes a perfect gift.

 You can unsubscribe at any time